Why? Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.

 - The glorification of gaming addiction

 - The science of cravings, or the expectation of rewards

 Video game addiction is characterised by the excessive use of video games so that it begins to interfere with the sufferer’s daily life.
 People suffering from video game addiction isolate themselves from family and friends, often for 10-14 hours per day whilst they engage in video games.

 Some gaming addicts even wear nappies so they do not have to go to the toilet whilst playing.
-This extreme behaviour often disrupts the sufferer’s education, wand other important ‘real world’ obligations.
+This extreme behaviour often disrupts the sufferer’s education and other important ‘real world’ obligations.
 Video game addiction is also known to exist alongside a number of ‘co-occurring’ conditions such as social anxiety and substance misuse.

-A gaming addiction can be described as the excessive use of video games resulting in social, occupational or academic impairment.
-A gaming addiction is a behavioural addiction.
+Gaming addiction can be described as the excessive use of video games resulting in social, occupational or academic impairment.
+Gaming addiction is a behavioural addiction.

 However, video game addiction does not feature in the DSM-5.
 However, the DSM-5 signposts video game addiction as a ‘condition requiring further study.’

 The DSM-5 was released in 2013, and there is a good chance video game addiction will be formally recognised as a behavioural addiction in the DSM’s next iteration.